smartdevicelink/sdl_evolution/proposals/XXXX-limit-textfield-length-according-to-hmi-capabilities.md

 If this configuration option is defined, the suffix will replace the final characters in any truncated string right up to the null terminating character.

 ### Mobile Response after Truncation
 When Core has truncated a TextField, the RPC response should make mobile aware that truncation has occurred.
-A string such as "$textFieldName was truncated." should be appended to the response's info and if the response code will be SUCCESS it should be overwritten to WARNINGS.
+A string such as "$textFieldName was truncated." should be appended to the response's info and if the response code will be SUCCESS, it should be overwritten to WARNINGS.

 ## Potential downsides
 With this feature being configurable via the `TruncateTextFields` option, the author does not see any potential downsides to implementing this feature.

 ## Impact on existing code
-This would require code changes to SDL Core to parse and truncate outgoing TextFieldStructs.
+This would require code changes to SDL Core to parse and truncate outgoing `TextFieldStructs`.

 ## Alternatives considered